VAT

 Increased VAT inspections

 Finally, we seem to be experiencing a large number of VAT inspections at the moment.
-It does appear that HMRC have recruited and have trained more officers.
+It does appear that HMRC has recruited and trained more officers.
 If you are a new business or just expect to receive a large repayment it might be worth considering taking out our insurance which will cover the fees at a VAT inspection.

-Learn more about our tax investigation services here.
+Learn more about our tax investigation services.

-Register for our tax investigation insurance here.
+Register for our tax investigation insurance.

-Food cases at Tribunal- flavour of the month?
+Food cases at Tribunal – flavour of the month?

-In the last six months, there have been no less than five tribunal cases regarding whether a product should be classified as food (zero-rated) or confectionery (standard rated).
-These cases have ranged from partially covered chocolate biscuits to protein bars to giant marshmallows!
+In the last six months, there have been no less than five tribunal cases regarding whether a product should be classified as a food (zero-rated) or confectionery (standard-rated).
+These cases have ranged from partially covered chocolate biscuits to protein bars to giant marshmallows!Â

 It is interesting to see so many cases coming to tribunal and how the tribunals are approaching these issues.
 Two out of the five cases concerned healthy alternative foods.
-One case Duelfuel launched their ‘healthy’ flapjacks in January 2022 and were planning to sell them zero-rated as cake.
-They were quickly picked up by HMRC and the flapjacks were deemed to be confectionery and standard rated.
+In one case, Duelfuel launched their ‘healthy’ flapjacks in January 2022 and were planning to sell them zero-rated as cake.
+They were quickly picked up by HMRC and the flapjacks were deemed to be confectionery and standard rated. Â

 Another case was lost by Morrisons recently over Nakd and Organix bars.
 Once again, the tribunal decided these were confectionery and VAT should be charged at the standard rate.
 VAT law does not concern itself with where something is inherently healthy.
-The only recent case where HMRC have lost at tribunal involved mega marshmallows.
+The only recent case where HMRC lost at tribunal involved mega marshmallows.
 Here the decision was that these marshmallows were generally roasted prior to eating.
 It is an odd quirk that in the world of marshmallows only ‘standard’ sized ones attract VAT at 20%; very small ones have long been accepted as cooking ingredients and zero-rated.
 The ingredients are the same and this just goes to show how care should be taken when working out the VAT liability.
-One could say it’s ‘food for thought!’
+One could say it’s ‘food for thought!’Â

 The Gerald Edelman VAT team